In this essay, we will analyze how ‘gender equality is a myth’ in some cases, while in other cases, ‘gender equality can be achieved’.

-However, the struggle on part of women since the mid-19thcentury to achieve equality with the men in socio-economic and political spheres and in different walks of life is real and the demand is legitimate.
+However, the struggle on part of women since the mid-19thcentury to achieve equality with men in socio-economic and political spheres and in different walks of life is real and the demand is legitimate.

 In the global North, mostly women in the developed countries have achieved equality to men.
 It is worth mentioning here that the demands for equality were initially surfaced in the west.
-The western women demanded political rights and sought the right to vote or ‘suffrage’ with the belief that on achieving the right to vote, women would be able to achieve equality with the men in other spheres of life as well.
+Western women demanded political rights and sought the right to vote or ‘suffrage’ with the belief that on achieving the right to vote, women would be able to achieve equality with the men in other spheres of life as well.